ioccc-src/winner/faq.md

 source code"`.

 Many entries have a script (or scripts) for the `Try` section in their index.html file.
-Usually this is called `try.sh` for the entry and `try.alt.sh` for the alternate source code (if there is an alternate version).
+Usually this is called `try.sh` for the winning entry and `try.alt.sh` for the alternate source code (if there is an alternate version).
 Some, however, have another file name.
 The `entry_text` for the `try` scripts will be `script to try entry` or something along those lines.